bham-carpentries/2018-12-17-bham_python-novice-inflammation/index.md

 root: .
 ---

+This is the version taught at the [Programming with Python, including The Unix Shell, and Version Control with Git](https://bham-carpentries.github.io/2018-12-17-bham/) workshop on Monday 17th and Tuesday 18th December 2018

 The best way to learn how to program is to do something useful, so this introduction to Python is built around a common scientific task:
 **data analysis**.